 We Must Encourage Paternity Leave

 We need to put every new father in a position where they aren’t punished or looked down upon for spending critical time with their growing family.
-Should that be paid for by their company?
+Should their company pay for that?
 State government?
 Federal government?
-I don’t care as long as we’re doing everything we can to improve relationships and create healthier families.
+I don’t care as long as we do everything we can to improve relationships and create healthier families.
 It’s a simple goal and one that won’t come easy.
 But not forcing fathers to choose between their jobs and their families is a goal worth pursuing.